Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Foreseeing that the second Trump administration could blow a chilly breeze over Ireland’s economy - massively dependent upon multinational corporations, many of whom are based in the US - Ireland engaged in a brief round of what might be called deceptive pacification.

-Importantly, the IHRA definition was finally endorsed.
 But the very first Holocaust Remembrance event after its adoption was marred by the presence of a virulently anti-Israel president who, like Hickey, peddles in conspiracy theories, and who used the platform to criticise Israel’s conduct in Gaza.
+You may well wonder what point there is in adopting a definition if your (actual) head of state is going go make a joke of it a few months later?

 Like discovering that yes, Tadhg Hickey actually wants all of us Israelis to die in a ballistic missile strike, however, it’s probably for the better that things map out this way.